Southern Economics Association (SEA) 92nd Annual Conference

 Successfully Navigating Your Economics PhD: A Mentoring Workshop for 3rd and 4th Year Women/Non-Binary Economics PhD Students

-The 2021 Annual Meeting of the Southern Economic Association (SEA) will take place from Saturday, November 20 through Monday, November 22 in Houston, TX.
-The mentoring workshop will take place the day before the main SEA meeting (Friday, November 19) and will be held in-person.
+The 2022 Annual Meeting of the Southern Economic Association (SEA) will take place from Saturday, November 19 through Monday, November 21 in Fort Lauderdale, FL.
+The mentoring workshop will take place the day before the main SEA meeting (Friday, November 18) and will be held in-person.

 In most economics PhD programs, students will have completed their coursework and chosen their fields by the completion of their second year.
 Then, students face the daunting and exciting task of conducting their own independent research, sometimes for the first time in their lives.
 Students can feel overwhelmed and lost at this juncture in their studies, and may not always have access to support and resources that can help them navigate graduate school successfully and make the most out of their PhD experience.

-Women and non-binary students, who are substantially under-represented in economics education and the profession and face a variety of systemic barriers (Goldin, 2013; Bayer & Rouse, 2016; Hengel, 2017; Mengel et al., 2017; Sarsons, 2017; Lundberg and Stearns, 2018; Wu, 2018), may be at a particular disadvantage, and may lack women/non-binary peers, role models, or mentors in their own departments and networks.
+Women and non-binary students, who are substantially under-represented in economics education and the profession and face a variety of systemic barriers (Goldin & Olivetti, 2013; Bayer & Rouse, 2016; Hengel, 2017; Mengel et al., 2017; Sarsons, 2017; Lundberg and Stearns, 2019; Wu, 2018), may be at a particular disadvantage, and may lack women/non-binary peers, role models, or mentors in their own departments and networks.
 The goal of this workshop is to begin to address this need.

-The workshop will be modeled after the first two workshops of this kind, the first of which was held at Stanford University in September 2019 for students from California (organized by Maya Rossin-Slater) and the second which was held virtually in November 2020 (organized by Jennifer Doleac and Maya Rossin-Slater).
+The workshop will be modeled after the first three workshops of this kind, the first of which was held at Stanford University in September 2019 for students from California (organized by Maya Rossin-Slater), the second which was held virtually in November 2020 (organized by Jennifer Doleac and Maya Rossin-Slater), and the third held in person in November 2021 in Houston Texas just prior to the 2021 SEA conference (organized by Jennifer Doleac, Catherine Maclean, Javaeria Qureshi, and Danila Serra).
 It is also inspired by the successful CeMENT workshop for women assistant professors in economics, which is hosted by the Committee for the Status of Women in the Economics Profession (CSWEP) and the American Economic Association (AEA).

 All third- and fourth-year women/non-binary economics Ph.D. students are eligible to apply.
 Students from under-represented minority backgrounds are strongly encouraged to apply.